Siddartha03/poc-nextjs/README.md

 Three client components as requested:

 FamilyProcessSelection: Displays two dropdowns for family and process selection
-HierarchyList: Displays the hierarchy tree using Ant Design's Tree component
+HierarchyList: Displays the heirarchy tree using Ant Design's Tree component
 HierarchyContent: Displays detailed content for a selected node

 Data Flow: